ClojureBridge/community-docs/docs/clojure/for.md

            (str (clojure.string/capitalize w) ": " length))
 ("Love: 4" "Coding: 6" "Hello: 5" "World!: 6")

-user> ; when multiple vectors are inputs... user> (for [x ["a" "b" "c"]
+user> ; when the input consists of multiple vectors user> (for [x ["a" "b" "c"]
               y ["a" "b" "c"]
               z ["a" "b" "c"]]